 There is a 50% discount for the 3rd child and any subsequent children in a family will be FREE.
 This applies across both football and netball.
 If your family qualifies for the sibling discount in one sport only the online system will automatically process the discount.

 However, if you qualify for the discount across two sports, please DO NOT use the on-line payment system, as it unfortunately cannot calculate the discount (this is because of the FFA requirement to register via their website).
 You can still register on-line and then select to the ‘pay by cheque’ or ‘mail credit card payment’ options.
 Alternatively, you can contact the club administrator (Michelle King 0419 500 099).

-All players are required to wear the Chatswood Rangers playing uniform.
-In 2019 the club will be using the same playing strip (shorts, shorts and socks) as was used in 2018 and thus there is no need to purchase any uniform items again unless you wish to do so for size and wear reasons.
+All players are required to wear the Chatswood Rangers playing uniform (shirt, shorts and socks).
+In 2020 the club will be changing to a new playing shirt to coincide with the introduction of a new major sponsor.
+The same white shorts and royal blue socks as worn in 2019 will be used again.
+Thus there is no need to purchase any uniform items again unless you wish to do so for size and wear reasons.